Abdulbasith0512/Abdulbasith0512/README.md

   <h2 align="left">Hi 👋!
-My name is Basith and I'm a Full Stack Web Developer & CS Undergraduate from India</h2>
+My name is Basith and I'm a Data Scientist and Full Stack Web Developer & CS Undergraduate from India</h2>

   ###